 - Sentiments of gratitude from the family to guests

-How Do I Write a Funeral Program in a Few Steps
+How to Create a Funeral or Memorial Program in a Few Steps

 If the death of your loved one occurred suddenly, you only have a few days to gather all of this information and put together a memorable funeral program.
 But don't fret because it can be done.
-If you need to quickly put a program together, there are a few things you can do.
+If you need to put a program together quickly, there are a few things you can do.

 1. Gather Personal Information

 Enlist the help of other family members or friends to help you, but not necessarily those who are directly involved in the funeral planning, as they will be overwhelmed as it is.
 Break up the list of information needed and have your helpers obtain it.
 Give them a deadline of one day prior to funeral report back with what they have found.